rhedgeco/rhedgeco-blog/README.md

-# Ryan Hedgecock Blog Source
+# Ryan Hedgecock Dev Blog

 This is the source for my blog.
 Based on the Jykyll [Gesko Template](https://github.com/P0WEX/Gesko).